stehuang/Quarter-Long-Project/Documentation/README.md

 Notes from today:
-* QGraphicsItem DOES NOT inherit from QObject
+* QGraphicsItem DOES NOT inherit from QObject, as read on this [Qt Forum](https://www.qtcentre.org/threads/12630-QGraphicsItem-doesn-t-inherit-QObject)
 * To use signals & slots, an object must inherit from QObject
 * A class can inherit from multiple classes in Qt
-* QTimer::singleshot() sets a timer & connects to a slot **without** needing to create a QTimer object
+* [QTimer::singleshot()](https://doc.qt.io/qt-5/qtimer.html#singleShot-prop) sets a timer & connects to a slot **without** needing to create a QTimer object
 * Proper memory management